-209. How are oil of cloves, eugenol and campho-phénique to be used?
+209. How are oil of cloves and eugenol to be used?

 In sensitive cavities, when teeth require wedging; placed on the cotton wedge, they also obtund the gum while pressing aside.

 210. Second.
 Name the remedies which may possibly endanger the pulp.